 - Two letters of recommendation (Recommenders can submit their letters by email to email@example.com.)

 - Transcript: The Fellowships and Prizes Office will obtain an unofficial copy of your college transcript.
 If you are selected as one of Swarthmore's nominees, you will need to secure an official transcript from the Registrar's Office.

-- After submitting your application materials, you will be interviewed in person (or by telephone if you are unavailable in person) by members of the Fellowships and Prizes Committee.
+- After submitting your application materials, you will be interviewed in person (or remotely if you are unavailable in person) by members of the Fellowships and Prizes Committee.

 - When all interviews are completed, the committee will select two Swarthmore nominees and notify you of your status.

-- You will have an opportunity to make final revisions to your application before submitting it to Carnegie in mid-January.
+- You will have an opportunity to make final revisions to your application before submitting it to Carnegie on January 15.